TREATMENT OF BROWN SPOTS ON THE SKIN

 photo of hydrated, smooth skin

-To understand the right solutions, it is essential to distinguish between the different types of pigmentation spots.
+To determine appropriate treatments, it is essential to distinguish the different types of pigment spots.

-Sun spots, often called age spots or brown spots, generally appear on sun-exposed areas such as the face, hands and décolleté.
+Solar lentigos, often called age spots or brown spots, generally appear on sun-exposed areas such as the face, hands, and chest.
+They result from prolonged UV exposure, which stimulates excessive melanin production.

 • Melasma